Marriage And Family Therapist Resume Example

 You want to show outcomes.
 Use numbers-like "worked with 12 clients weekly" or "reduced behaviors by 40%."
 Employers love specifics over generalities.

-I always add hands-on techniques, like ABA or CBT, and any collaboration with families or teachers.
+I always add hands-on techniques, like ABA or CBT, and any collaboration with families or teachers, and I recommend including a cover letter to further showcase these skills.
 This helps your resume stand out from other mental health roles.

 If you’re looking for psychotherapist resume examples, you want to show both clinical skills and genuine empathy.
 I always highlight experience with different therapy modalities and client populations.